-- pool.size The size limit for the connection pool. - pool.open_and_available How many connections have been established but are sitting available for use in the connection pool. - pool.in_use How many connections have been established and are currently checked out and being used. - pool.overflow How many connections beyond the pool size are currently being used.
-See sqlalchemy.
+runtime.pool.size The size limit for the connection pool.

+runtime.pool.open_and_available How many connections have been established but are sitting available for use in the connection pool.

+runtime.pool.in_use How many connections have been established and are currently checked out and being used.

+runtime.pool.overflow How many connections beyond the pool size are currently being used.
+See sqlalchemy.pool.QueuePool for more information.

+Changed in version 2.0: Runtime metrics were changed to use tags.